Yohannes003/liveuamap-scraper/Readme.md

 - If a country-specific subdomain does not exist, the script logs an error but continues with the next query.
 - Add error handling for network or timeout issues if required.

-## License
-This project is open-source and licensed under the MIT License.
-See the LICENSE file for details.

----

 Happy scraping!